×

 We asked people in gorgona if they could share any humorous cultural blunders they commited.
 They wrote:

 "When visiting Gorgona, Panama, it's important to respect the local customs and traditions to avoid any cultural faux pas.
 Firstly, punctuality is not highly valued in Panamanian culture, but as a visitor, it's still important to be on time for any appointments or meetings.
 Avoid discussing sensitive topics such as politics, religion, and the country's past military dictatorship.
 Panamanians are generally friendly and welcoming, but these topics can stir up strong emotions.
 When dining, it's considered rude to leave food on your plate, as it implies you didn't enjoy the meal.
 Panamanians are very proud of their country and culture, so avoid making negative comments or comparisons to other countries.
 In terms of dress, Panamanians tend to dress conservatively, especially in rural areas.
 It's best to follow suit and avoid wearing revealing clothing.
 Lastly, it's considered impolite to point with your fingers in Panama.
 Instead, use your whole hand or nod in the direction you're indicating.
-Remember, it's always best to observe and follow the behavior of the locals when you're unsure of what to do," said one person in gorgona.
+Remember, it's always best to observe and follow the behavior of the locals when you're unsure of what to do," remarked one foreigner who made the move to gorgona.

 Get Quote